On the Uniform Computational Content of Computability Theory: Introduction

-The results of this paper are extended by further results on the uniform computational content of different versions of the Baire Category Theorem and $1$--genericity that are presented in \cite{BHK15a}.
+This is another instance of the phenomenon that an indiscriminative problem appears as a quotient between discriminative problems.
+The results of this paper are extended by further results on the uniform computational content of different versions of the Baire category theorem and $1$--genericity that are presented in \cite{BHK16}.
 These results are also included in the diagram in Figure~\ref{fig:diagram-Full} on Page~\pageref{fig:diagram-Full}.